• Skip to primary navigation

 Please scroll down to below recipe card for full measurements:

-• Fresh dill finely: lots of fresh dill is really important for this recipe!
+• Fresh dill: lots of fresh dill is important!
 It's the star ingredient.
 So I wouldn't skip on this.
+I would avoid using dried dill if possible

-• Dill pickles: The tangy dill pickle flavor really takes this chickpea salad to the next level thanks to the acidity.
+• Dill pickles or Gherkins: The tangy dill pickle flavor takes this chickpea salad to the next level thanks to the acidity.
 Do not skip!
-You can substitute with other flavored pickles.
-If you can't have pickles, feel free to substitute with finely diced crisp cucumbers and add more vinegar to taste.
-Another substitute that could work is crunchy celery.
+Avoid using sweet flavored pickles.

-• Red onion: The red onion adds a delicious sharpness to the can of chickpeas which have a beany like flavor.
-If you don't have red onions, you can green onions.
-White or yellow onions may be too strong so if you do use those, soak them in some water first.
-But red is highly recommended for best results.
+• Red onion: Or substitute with green onions.
+White onions may be too strong so if you do use those, soak them in some water first.

 • Black pepper